Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Results

 \subsection{Experiments}

 To validate the proposed framework in real-world environments, two types of disturbances—terrestrial and aerial—were configured, as illustrated in Fig.~\ref{fig:airflow}, and three sets of experiments were conducted accordingly.
-The corresponding trajectories and quantitative results are summarized in Fig.~\ref{fig:trajs} and Tab.~\ref{tab:experiments}, while Fig.~\ref{fig:ude} presents the estimated disturbances during execution.
+The corresponding trajectories and quantitative results are summarized in Fig.~\ref{fig:trajs-exp} and TABLE~\ref{tab:experiments}, while Fig.~\ref{fig:ude} presents the estimated disturbances during execution.
+In experiments, each planning cycle—including both path searching and trajectory optimization—was completed within approximately 10~ms on the self-developed platform (Fig.~\ref{fig:platform}).
+This computational efficiency enables high-frequency planning, thereby ensuring that the proposed framework can effectively operate in dynamic environments with real-time disturbances.